Purpose of Committee: Maintain and administer the

 Annual Meeting is 3rd Wednesday in June

-Quarterly Meetings are the 1st Wednesday in May and Information & Services:
+Quarterly Meetings are the 2nd Wednesday in March, May, Information & Services:

 The Museum and Railroad Depot, located in Gordon, are available for viewing from Memorial Day to Labor Day, Fridays-Saturdays-Sundays from displayed, and a curator is on duty during the